Wedding budget breakdown: glass jar with a "Wedding" tag

 How to Create a Wedding Budget Breakdown

-Wedding planner using a tablet
+Wedding budget breakdown: wedding planner using a tablet

 Once you have an idea of your priorities and what you want to spend, sketch out your wedding budget breakdown.
 This will help you visualize where your money will be going and also ensures you’re spending the most on the things that are important to you.